-^b Although primarily applicable for work on federal and Tribal lands, human remains or cultural items recovered from private or state land may be subject to NAGPRA as a holding or collection.
+&lt;sup>b Although primarily applicable for work on federal and Tribal lands, human remains or cultural items recovered from private or state land may be subject to NAGPRA as a holding or collection.
 See further discussion below.

-Actions that involve federal funding or permitting trigger compliance with 36 CFR Part 800 (as revised in 2004), the regulations implementing Section 106 of the National Historic Preservation Act (NHPA; 54 U.S. Code [USC] §306108), hereafter abbreviated as "Section 106."
-Compliance with Section 106 requires formal consultation with SHPO, the federal agency (or agencies) involved with the project, and Tribes; if more than one federal agency is involved, one will be identified as the lead consulting agency.
-Actions that occur on federally owned land within the city limits also trigger compliance with Section 106 as well as the Archaeological Resources Protection Act (ARPA, 16 USC §470aa-470mm) and the Native American Graves Protection and Repatriation Act (NAGPRA, 25 USC §3001-3013).
+Actions that involve federal funding or permitting trigger compliance with 36 CFR Part 800 (as revised in 2004), the regulations implementing Section 106 of the National Historic Preservation Act (NHPA; 54 United States Code [USC] §306108), hereafter abbreviated as "Section 106."
+Compliance with Section 106 requires formal consultation with SHPO, the federal agency (or agencies) involved with the project, and Tribes.
+Federal actions (e.g., projects that involve federal land, funding, or permitting authority) that occur within the city limits will require compliance with Section 106.
+These federal actions may also require compliance with the Archaeological Resources Protection Act (ARPA, 26 USC §§470aa-470mm) and the Native American Graves Protection and Repatriation Act (NAGPRA, 25 USC §§3001-3013).
 Federal agencies that own land in Tempe or that regularly provide funding or permits for projects within the city limits include, but are not limited to, the Bureau of Reclamation (BOR), Bureau of Land Management (BLM), Federal Highways Administration (FHWA), Department of Housing and Urban Development (HUD), Federal Communication Commission (FCC), United States Postal Service (USPS), and Federal Transit Administration (FTA).
-The NHPA, ARPA, and NAGPRA are discussed in more detail below.
+Section 106, ARPA, and NAGPRA are discussed in more detail below.

-Actions that involve lands owned by the state (or by instruments of the state including municipal and county land) trigger compliance with the Arizona Antiquities Act (AAA, A.R.S. §41-841 et seq.).
+Actions that involve lands owned by the state (or by instruments of the state including municipal and county land) trigger compliance with the Arizona Antiquities Act (AAA, A.R.S. §41-841 et seq.), which is administered by the ASM.
 In addition to the AAA, any actions that occur on state land or using state funding also must comply with the Arizona State Historic Preservation Act (SHPA; A.R.S. §41-861 et seq.), which is administered by the SHPO.
 SHPO consultation under the SHPA is required regardless of whether the project area overlaps an ASM-listed site.
 State agencies that manage land within Tempe or that frequently provide cultural resource compliance oversight for projects within the city limits include Arizona State University (ASU under the Arizona Board of Regents), Arizona Department of Transportation (ADOT), and others.

 This plan is expected to be used for any COT-sponsored projects and/or projects that occur within COT limits.
-This plan may be used to guide archaeological investigations that involve a state or federal nexus (i.e., land ownership, permitting, or federal funding), but only with the express consent of the applicable state or federal agency (or agencies).
-For projects that entail a federal nexus, even if use of this plan is permitted, the federal agency may additionally require that the project be completed in accordance with a federally approved memorandum of agreement (MOA) or programmatic agreement (PA).
-Permits that may be required for projects conducted within Tempe are discussed below under their associated regulatory contexts.
+This plan may be used to guide archaeological investigations that involve a state or federal nexus (e.g., land ownership, permitting, or funding), but only with the express consent of the applicable state or federal agency (or agencies).
+For projects with a federal nexus, even if use of this plan is permitted, the federal agency may require that the project be completed in accordance with a federally approved memorandum of agreement (MOA) or programmatic agreement (PA).
+Permits that may be required for projects conducted within the COT are discussed below under their associated regulatory contexts.